-44. Through-site connections on privately owned land shall be a minimum of 5m in width and shall be clear of obstructions.
-Except for the pedestrian only link between Newcomen and Laing Streets, which shall be a minimum of 3m in width, and inclusive of an associated public lift located between Newcomen and Laing Streets and is permitted to have Laing Street Café in the location shown on 'Floor Plan - Level 04' prepared by SJB Architects (Drawing No. DA-2904 Revision 04 dated 23.02.2024).
-The through-site links shall be located as shown on aforementioned plans.
-All through site connection links, and inclusive of an associated public lift located between Newcomen and Laing Streets, must have public right of carriageway to be created over the publicly accessible private land and this be registered on title with NSW Land Registry Services.
+44. Through-site connections on privately owned land shall be a minimum of 5m in width and shall be clear of obstructions, except for the pedestrian only link between Newcomen and Laing Streets which shall be a minimum of 3m in width, and the Market Square and Morgan Street which shall be 2.4m in width, clear of obstructions.
+Such through-site links shall be located as shown on the 'Privately Owned Public Access Plan' prepared by SJB Architects (Drawing No. DA-2902 Revision 03 04 dated 19.09.19 23.02.2024).